-On each of the first, second, third, fourth, fifth and sixth anniversaries of the Commencement of Development the Airport Companies shall pay to the Council £110,000 (one hundred and ten thousand pounds) Index Linked of the Education Contribution.
+On each of the first, second, fifth, sixth, seventh and eighth anniversaries of the Commencement of Development the Airport Companies shall pay to the Council £110,000 (one hundred and ten thousand pounds) Index Linked of the Education Contribution.

 The Airport Companies shall not Commence the Development unless and until they have complied with paragraph 3.3(a) of this Schedule.

+to pay the Additional Employment Contribution to the Council in three equal instalments subject to the following conditions and in the following manner:

+within 7 days of any Annual Performance Report published after the date of Implementation of the S73 Permission confirming that passenger numbers for the preceding year have exceeded 6.5 million, the Airport Companies shall pay to the Council six hundred and thirty two thousand and six hundred pounds (£632,600) Index Linked of the Additional Employment Contribution;

+on the first and second anniversary of the payment of the instalment due under paragraph 3.5(a) of this Schedule, the Airport Companies shall pay to the Council six hundred and thirty two thousand and six hundred pounds (£632,600) Index Linked of the Additional Employment Contribution

 Parking Improvement Contribution